🇨🇦 FLUSTER is proudly a 100% Canadian small business based in Vancouver, BC 🇨🇦

 Simple, intimate bonding exercise for a small to medium sized group.

-• One question is turned over from the deck and everyone answers it
+1. One question is turned over from the deck and everyone answers it.

-• OR, each person chooses a question to ask the group and everyone answers it
+2. OR, each person chooses one question to ask to the group and everyone answers it.

 Encourages active listening and provides the opportunity for partner introductions.

-2. Each pair gets a few question cards
+2. Each pair grabs a few question cards.

-3. Each person answers a question and their partner listens to their answer
+3. Each person answers a question and their partner listens carefully to the answer.

-4. After everyone has answered, their partner will introduce them to the rest of the group with their name and something they learned about them from their answer
+4. After everyone has answered a question, their partner will introduce them to the rest of the group with their name and something they learned about them from their answer.